ddrohan/web-app-dev-labs/heroku/step02.md

 ![](images/heroku2a.png)

-You now have a number of different options to populate your repository (repo) but we're going to use <b>SourceTree</b> for this, so go ahead and choose 'clone in SourceTree'
+You now have a number of different options to populate your repository (repo) but we're going to use <b>SourceTree</b> for this, so go ahead and choose 'Clone in SourceTree'

 ![](images/heroku03.png)